Obsilisk/CODSOFT/README.md

 ### **Level 2 Task**
 1. **Tribute Page**
-   A tribute page created with **HTML** and **CSS**, dedicated to someone I admire, with a focus on visual appeal and personalized design.
+   A Tribute page created with **HTML** and **CSS**, dedicated to someone I admire, with a focus on visual appeal and personalized design.
    **Deployment URL:** _https://tributepage-six.vercel.app/_

 ---